Financial means should not be a barrier to pursuing your dream

 - Three letters of reference from members of the community or from school;

 - And documentation regarding academic standing and other accomplishments.

-Candidates must send the documents before June 30 to:
+The documents must be received before 5 pm, June 30 to:

 The Elmer Helm Youth Fund

 Award winners will be notified during the month of August.
 Students who receive this award are eligible to apply for renewal on an annual basis up to a maximum of four years.